In CDC bird flu mix-up, U.S. agency cites sloppy science, failed reporting

 Failure to report reflected “a lack of sound professional judgment by those aware of the contamination,” the CDC investigators wrote.
 Among those aware of the release were the head of the flu lab and the Virology Surveillance and Diagnostics Branch Chief, the report said.

-The CDC investigators concluded that the failure to report the breach was not deliberate, which Rutgers’ Ebright said in an interview “strains credulity.”
+To outside experts, CDC scientists’ failure to report the breach “strains credulity,” Rutgers’ Ebright said in an interview.

 How the original mix-up of flu strains occurred is unclear, the report said, because the CDC scientists said they could not recall everything they did and did not keep a lab notebook or other written documentation.